Are you a Homeowner, Landlord or Business looking for a local Electrician?

 In the rented property, these will be appliances such as irons, vacuum cleaners, washing machines and tumble dryers. (although not portable, they are still plug-in appliances and should be tested)

-Most workplaces include portable appliances used for day to day operations.
+Most workplaces include portable appliances used for day-to-day operations.

-All appliances are checked for general wear and tear then tested for insulation, lead polarity and continuity.
+All appliances are checked for general wear and tear and then tested for insulation, lead polarity and continuity.

 Faulty appliances can be repaired or replaced.